 (Insert Wayne’s World alternate ending music…)

-I got him so upset that he leaned down, banging on my desk and said with as much restraint as he could muster, “Young lady I have had about enough of you!”
+I got him so upset that he leaned down, banged on my desk, and said (with as much restraint as he could muster), “Young lady, I have had about enough of you!”

-Or the time, I think I was 8 or 10, during a 4H class when the nice volunteer mother had the boys make Balsa Wood racecars and I was assigned to sew a wrap skirt.
+I think I was 8 or 10, during a 4H class when the nice volunteer mother had the boys make Balsa Wood racecars and I was assigned to sew a wrap skirt.

 Break The Rules And Celebrate You